 The height of the seats can be adjusted up or down.
-Pull upward or push downward on the rear of the seat switch, the seat will move in the direction of the switch.
+Pull upward or push downward on the seat switch, the seat will move in the direction of the switch.
 Release the switch when the desired position is reached.

 Tilting The Seat Up Or Down